Source-Free Domain Adaptation for SSVEP-based Brain-Computer Interfaces: Related Work

 \item To the best of our knowledge, this study presents (along with our preliminary short proceeding \cite{siu_adaptation}) the first DNN based domain adaptation method in the SSVEP character identification literature.
 It also achieves the highest ITR in its own group of user-independent methods.

-\item A notable novelty in our work is the local regularity term $\mathcal{L}_{{ll}}$ in the loss function that we introduce specifically for the SSVEP adaptation process.
+\item A notable novelty in our work is the local-regularity term $\mathcal{L}_{{ll}}$ in the loss function that we introduce specifically for the SSVEP adaptation process.
 This term exploits the underlying data structure and forces the adapted DNN model $f_\matr{w}$ to give similar labels to neighbouring instances.
-It is worth noting that our regularity term here is technically completely different than that of the NRC method \cite{affinity_sfda}.
+It is worth noting that our regularity term here is technically completely different from that of the NRC method \cite{affinity_sfda}.

-\item Furthermore, regarding local regularity, we present a distinctive and innovative strategy for determining the set of neighbors dynamically (allowing a variable number of neighbors) for every SSVEP instance since (i) the user may spell some characters more often than others and (ii) the noise level/EEG signal statistics can change from one domain (person) to another or even temporally in the same domain (for the same person).
+\item Furthermore, regarding local-regularity, we present a distinctive and innovative strategy for determining the set of neighbors dynamically (allowing a variable number of neighbors) for every SSVEP instance since (i) the user may spell some characters more often than others and (ii) the noise level/EEG signal statistics can change from one domain (person) to another or even temporally in the same domain (for the same person).

 \item Our method does also dynamically optimize the weights of the two loss terms, controlled by a $\lambda$ parameter, for each target domain (new user) separately, since the degree of statistical similarity with the source domains (participants) can be quite different for each target domain. \end{itemize}